Academic Catalog

 • Educational resume

-• Minimum of 16 hours of volunteer/community service hours is required.
+• Minimum of 16 hours of social service hours is required.

 Additional details on the process and due dates can be found on the School of Social Work website.